 - Immune system

 During sleep, the immune system produces antibodies and cytokines.
-These are substances that are important to fight against foreign invaders such as viruses and bacteria in the body.
-Specific cytokines in the immune system help to improve sleep and gives the immune system more strength to defend the body against diseases.
+These are substances that are important in fighting against foreign invaders, such as viruses and bacteria, within the body.
+Specific cytokines in the immune system help improve sleep and enhance the immune system’s ability to defend the body against diseases.

-Sleep deprivation prevents the immune system from defending the body against diseases in an effective way.
-Long term lack of sleep makes a person more prone to diseases such as diabetes mellitus and heart problems.
+Sleep deprivation prevents the immune system from defending the body effectively against diseases.
+Long-term lack of sleep makes a person more prone to diseases such as diabetes mellitus and heart problems.

-The relationship between sleep and respiratory system has interlinked both ways.
-Obstructive sleep apnoea is a nighttime disorder that reduces sleep quality by interrupting the sleep.
+The relationship between sleep and the respiratory system is interlinked in both ways.
+Obstructive sleep apnoea is a nighttime disorder that reduces sleep quality by interrupting sleep.

-When you wake up at night time and again, it results in sleep deprivation, leaving a person more vulnerable to respiratory infections.
-It causes common cold, flu and even makes existing respiratory problems like chronic lung illness worse.
+When you wake up at night, it results in sleep deprivation, leaving a person more vulnerable to respiratory infections.
+It causes common colds, flu, and even exacerbates existing respiratory problems, such as chronic lung illness.

-In addition to overeating and not exercising, a significant risk factor to cause obesity is sleep deprivation.
-Sleep affects the levels of leptin and ghrelin, the hormones responsible for fullness and hunger, respectively.
-In the absence of enough sleep, the brain reduces the leptin and raises the levels of ghrelin.
-The flux of this appetite stimulant can explain the factor of night snacking, leading to obesity.
+In addition to overeating and not exercising, a significant risk factor for obesity is sleep deprivation.
+Sleep affects the levels of leptin and ghrelin, the hormones responsible for regulating feelings of fullness and hunger, respectively.
+In the absence of sufficient sleep, the brain reduces leptin levels and increases ghrelin levels.
+The flux of this appetite stimulant can explain the factor contributing to night snacking, which can lead to obesity.

 Decreased sleep can make a person feel tired and physically inactive during the day.
 Overtime reduces physical activity and makes you obese because of less calorie burning.

-Another contributing factor of less sleep-in weight gain is a low level of insulin production after eating.
-Besides, sleep deprivation also causes a rise in body’s tolerance against glucose.
-This disruption leads to decreased insulin production and increased obesity.
+Another contributing factor to weight gain from less sleep is a low level of insulin production after eating.
+Additionally, sleep deprivation also causes an increase in the body’s tolerance to glucose.
+This disruption leads to decreased insulin production and an increased risk of obesity.

 Cardiac system

-According to a study linking insomnia, heart attack, and stroke shows-the risk of these diseases increases in sleep-deprived people.
-Sleep affects the process that helps to keep hearts and blood vessels healthy.
+According to a study linking insomnia, heart attack, and stroke, the risk of these diseases increases in sleep-deprived people.
+Sleep affects the process that helps to keep the heart and blood vessels healthy.

-Sleep also gas a significant role in increasing the body’s ability in the repair and healing of blood vessels and cardiac tissues. researchers also believe that inadequate sleep leads to disturbance in underlying health processes such as glucose metabolism, blood pressure and inflammation.
+Sleep also plays a significant role in increasing the body’s ability to repair and heal blood vessels and cardiac tissues.
+Researchers also believe that inadequate sleep leads to disturbances in underlying health processes, such as glucose metabolism, blood pressure, and inflammation.

-Another study claims that there is a relation between sleep apnoea and cardiac health.
+Another study claims a relationship between sleep apnea and cardiac health.
 Men with sleep apnoea are 58% more prone to developing cardiac problems than men who sleep adequately at night.

 Sleep plays a pivotal role in hormone production.
 At least 3 hours of uninterrupted sleep is necessary for testosterone production.
-Waking up, again and again, can interrupt hormone production.
+Waking up repeatedly can disrupt hormone production.

-Though the growth hormone is released by pituitary gland throughout the day, meanwhile the adequate sleep is necessary to help the release of this hormone.
+Although growth hormone is released by the pituitary gland throughout the day, adequate sleep is necessary to help regulate its release.

 Conclusion

-Sleep deprivation affects all the systems of body including physical and mental health.
-Sleep is important in all age groups and lack of it can affect the cognitive abilities of a person.
-However, its effects can be devastating for younger population, as they are in the developing phase.
+Sleep deprivation affects all bodily systems, including both physical and mental health.
+Sleep is essential for all age groups, and a lack of it can affect a person’s cognitive abilities.
+However, its effects can be devastating for the younger population, as they are in the developing phase.

-Sleeping disorders should not be ignored at any stage of life.
-Proper medical care and remedies should be adopted to minimise the loss in future.
+Sleep disorders should not be ignored at any stage of life.
+Proper medical care and remedies should be adopted to minimise the loss in the future.